svxcan/asfra/README.md

 **Actual behavior:**
 - ❌ No network connections
 - ❌ No registry modifications
 - ❌ No process injection outside of opt-in ESP feature
 - ❌ Does not auto-start with Windows
-- ✅ Reads/writes nothing outside the application
+- ✅ Reads/writes nothing outside the application folder

 </details>